inossidabile/blog/source/_posts/2013-08-17-incredibly-convenient-testing-of-frontend-javascript-with-node-dot-js.markdown

 > Have you already automated tests that run in both, console and browsers?
 If you already know the pains and just want a cure &mdash; pass on to the Part 3.

 It's pretty easy to organize tests like its described in Part 1.
 It's a common way to solve the issue and there are tons of ready-made **Grunt** plug-ins for any framework no matter which one you use.
-Seriously, take a look at this for example:
+Seriously, take a look at these for example:

   * [grunt-contrib-jasmine](https://github.com/gruntjs/grunt-contrib-jasmine) (I used this one before)
   * [grunt-mocha](https://github.com/kmiyashiro/grunt-mocha)